Maurice Greene (sprinter): Post-running

 Greene was a contestant on Season 7 of Dancing with the Stars, and was paired with two-time champion Cheryl Burke.
-He was eliminated on Week 8 of the competition, taking 5th place.
+He was eliminated in Week 8 of the competition, taking 5th place.
 He hyperextended his leg during the competition.
 He later helped out in their pro-dancer competition and danced a Tango with future winner Anna Demidova.
 Greene also appeared on the American television series Blind Date where he was paired with a woman named Christie.
 Greene and Christie agreed that they would see each other again.

-He has a tattoo that reads GOAT referring to his claim to be "Greatest of All Time".
+He has a tattoo that reads GOAT referring to his claim to be the "Greatest of All Time".

 Media

 In an event set up by ESPN's Todd Gallagher, Greene appeared in the book "Andy Roddick Beat Me With a Frying Pan" racing in a 100-meter race against the book's editor, who had a 31-meter head start and the help of a moving sidewalk.
 Greene lost by a nose.

 Maurice Greene hosted the monthly show "Greene Light" on Eurosport where he met stars of athletics, such as Blanka Vlašić, Allyson Felix and Churandy Martina.

 Greene was also the cover athlete for the multi-platform video game International Track & Field 2000, which was developed by Konami.